amiorin/blaz/README.md

 DOCKER_OPTIONS | To override ``--rm --privileged --net=host``
-DOCKER_EXE | To specify a the docker executable when you have multiple versions DOCKER_SOCK | To override the ``var/run/docker.sock`` DOCKER_IMMUTABLE | Blaz does ``docker pull``, but Zalando has a private docker registry that is immutable.
-If you define this environment variable, Blaz will try to download the next version until it doesn't find a new version (0.0.1 -> 0.0.2 ...)
+DOCKER_EXE | To specify a the docker executable when you have multiple versions DOCKER_SOCK | To override the ``var/run/docker.sock``

 ## Nested scripts
 A blaz script can invoke another blaz script.
 A new docker container will be used for the nested script, unless you define the environment variable ``BLAZ_SKIP``.